Alberto Botía: Olympiacos

-On 1 August 2014, Botía joined Greek club Olympiacos F.C. on a four-year contract, for €2 million.
-He contributed 25 appearances all competitions comprised in his debut season, helping them win the double.
+On 1 August 2014, Botía joined Greek club Olympiacos on a four-year contract, for €2 million.
+He contributed 26 appearances in all competitions in his debut season, helping them to win the double.

 Botía was also regularly played in 2015–16, under new manager Marco Silva.
-On 25 October 2015, he scored both of his team's goals in a 2–1 away victory over Atromitos FC, becoming the club's first defender to achieve this since Avraam Papadopoulos two years earlier.
+On 25 October 2015, he scored both of his team's goals in a 2–1 away victory over Atromitos, becoming the club's first defender to achieve this since Avraam Papadopoulos two years earlier.

-On 6 November 2016, Botía netted the opening goal of a 3–0 home defeat of Panathinaikos F.C. in the Derby of the eternal enemies.
+On 6 November 2016, Botía netted the opening goal of a 3–0 home defeat of Panathinaikos in the derby of the eternal enemies.
 His contract was terminated by mutual consent on 4 May 2018.

 Saudi Arabia

-Botía became new manager Jorge Jesus' first signing for Al Hilal SFC on 26 June 2018, when the 29-year-old agreed to a two-year deal with the option for a further season.
-On his debut on 18 August, the club won the Saudi Super Cup with a 2–1 win over Al Ittihad F.C. at Loftus Road, London.
+Botía became new manager Jorge Jesus' first signing for Al Hilal on 26 June 2018, when the 29-year-old agreed to a two-year deal with the option for a further season.
+On his debut on 18 August, the club won the Saudi Super Cup with a 2–1 win over Al Ittihad at Loftus Road, London.

-After the Riyadh-based side finished runners-up to Al Nassr FC, Botía left for Al Wehda FC also of the Saudi Professional League.
+After the Riyadh-based side finished runners-up to Al Nassr, Botía left for Al Wehda also of the Saudi Pro League.
 He scored the equaliser on his debut, a 2–1 home loss to Abha Club on 30 August.

+Return to Greece

+In July 2023, aged 34, Botía returned to the Greek top division with A.E.
+Kifisia.